Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

    * Do NOT get any bottles before beating the game.
    * Do NOT upgrade the Master Sword to Tempered Sword before having beaten Ganon's Tower.
    * Do NOT beat any Dark World bosses before having beaten the one from Turtle Rock, the seventh dungeon in the Dark World.
    * Do NOT defeat the first boss of the Dark World before having obtained the Light Arrows (requires fifth/sixth dungeon beaten).
 * Remember that the game has a built-in copy feature for save files, for a maximum of 3 slots.
 This can be especially useful if you want to keep a boss for later due to it being too tough, or if you want to do dungeons in a specific order as you can (kinda) do the Dark World dungeons in a different order than stated.
    * One such example is by getting the item from the dungeon, but not beating the boss yet.
 This way, you can keep the boss from the first dungeon in the Dark World alive and kill him last for example.
+   * Using the save file copy is recommended for the following places:
+      * Before heading to the Castle Tower, as you need to defeat Agahnim with the Bug's Net that you can't get on a bottle-less playthrough.
+      * Before Turtle Rock.
+Mothula, Kholdstare, and Trinexx have challenge achievements that are impossible to get without the bottles, be it magic potions or the Good Bee.
 * By visiting the ice cave in the lower-right part of the Light World and charging into the fairy statue in the middle, a bee will fly out.
 This bee is special as it stays alive for longer, and will attack enemies for you when you store it in a bottle.
 This also works on bosses, and can in some situations be very effective.
 * After beating the second dungeon in the Dark World, I recommend getting the item from the fourth dungeon in Thieves Town first.
 That way, you can lift up heavier stones and get a lot of items that will make parts of the game and no-damage bosses easier.
 For example, you can get your sword tempered and obtain the Magic Cape from the cemetery, which makes you invincible at the cost of magic points.
 Do keep in mind that both the Magic Cape and Cane of Byrna are NOT allowed for no-damage bosses.
 * When taking damage from a boss, your best option is to use the magic mirror to teleport back to the entrance.
 Resetting the game will place you at a specific spot on the map, so you'd have to walk all the way back to the dungeon.